zulip/zulip/templates/zerver/api/upload-file.md

 ## Arguments

-The file to upload must be provided, and it should be placed in the request's body as `multipart` media type.
+As described above, the file to upload must be provided in the request's body.

 ## Maximum file size